CTEC3905-2022/lab-materials/lab-02.md

 You should see the main and nav elements squeeze onto one row.
 If your site does not do this, speak to your tutor to find out why.

-## Try using flexbox to achieve a similar result
+## Use flexbox to achieve a similar result

 Remove the `float: right` rule from the `nav` ruleset.
 Your `main` and `nav` elements should be each on their own row.